 Do not use Tor servers with BitTorrent

-Disturbing news regarding the “bombardment” of Tor servers with DMCA notices was published by TorrentFreak.com last week.
-The news is important as may lead (at some point) to the service shut down.
+Disturbing news regarding the “bombardment” of Tor servers with DMCA notices was published by TorrentFreak.com some time ago.
+The story is important as may lead (at some point) to the service shut down.
 BitTorrent and Tor?
 Not the best idea.

-For those that want to be protected while downloading with BitTorrent there are plenty of solutions, like VPN services and proxies.
+For those that want to be protected while downloading with BitTorrent, there are plenty of solutions, like VPN services and proxies (Recommended reading: Tips to torrent safely.).
 The benefit of such services is that they allow users to browse and download anonymously at full speeds.
 The downside is that users have to pay a monthly fee (usually between $5 and $15) for these premium services.

 BitTorrent and Tor?

-In order to avoid this fee, many BitTorrent users anonymize their traffic with Tor.
-This is the big problem.
-Although one BitTorrent user taking this option is unlikely to prove problematic, a few thousand can cause some serious damage.
+To avoid this fee, many BitTorrent users anonymize their traffic with Tor.
+It is a big problem.
+Although one BitTorrent user taking this option is unlikely to prove problematic, a few thousand can cause some severe damage.
 Tor servers are also being monitored and notified by copyright holders (the DMCA notices) for facilitating “infringing” transfers.

 The conclusion is that those who value anti-censorship tools should not abuse Tor by running their BitTorrent traffic over it.
 Aside from the fact that torrent traffic slows down the network, the massive amount of DMCA notices may lead to servers being disconnected and, finally, Tor would no longer be available to the people who it was built for.